zneu/minimal-mistakes/_posts/office charts/2018-04-06-Office-Charts.md

 ---
 excerpt: Office Charts consist of an hour of music from old and new, well known and obscure artists that I find while at work.
-This weeks theme is New Alternative Electronic from '17 and '18 with a focus on vocals.
+This weeks theme is Jungle Beats and Shaman House.
 Subscribe to the playlist for new music weekly, come back to this page for the archived version of the playlist.
 header:
   image: /assets/img/unsplash-music.jpg
   teaser: /assets/img/unsplash-music.jpg